Home / guides /

 • Dry cleaning systems such as Capture®, Host®, Dri-Mate®, Wool Clean by Wools of New Zealand, and Chem-Dry are recommended.
 Truck-Mounted steam cleaning extraction is acceptable for tackless wall-to-wall wool carpet installations.
 We do not recommend steam cleaning for loose lay wool rugs nor do we recommend any portable units (Bonnet systems, Rug Doctor, etc.).

-Synthetic rugs and carpet are made from materials like nylon, polypropylene, ECONYL®, woven vinyl, poly silk, and polyester, and are known for their versatility, durability, and cleanability.
+Synthetic rugs and carpet are made from materials like nylon, polypropylene, ECONYL®, woven vinyl, poly silk, PET, and polyester, and are known for their versatility, durability, and cleanability.
 Specific cleaning instructions may vary by material, so consult the care guidelines available for your particular rug or carpet.
 Here are our care and cleaning tips for synthetic rugs:

 • Frequent vacuuming is a carpet’s best friend.
 In most cases, a suction-only canister vacuum is best to prevent excess pilling and fuzzing.
 However, if this type is not available, adjust your vacuum so that the brush is furthest away from the surface of the carpet.